 ‘Esho Funi’ is a Japanese Buddhist term used to express the ‘oneness of self and the environment’, it is sometimes translated as ‘two but not two’.
+It speaks of a complex web of interconnectedness, a symbiotic relationship between Earth, humanity and all living beings.

 Water Is Life